jovian-od/fulminant/README.md

   * Not a Moonshot
     * Both the Moon, and the Shot;
     * Radical changes to human interfaces
-    * Radical changes to post-ideological frame of consciencness of the agents.
+    * Radical changes in the post-ideological frame of consciencness of the customer agents.
+    * Realization that AGI/ASI agents can be customers or providers, if and when the plateu is reached.
-    * Approval on potential AGI take-off, partnership
+    * Approval on potential AGI take-off, partnership and ethical framework made beforehand.
-    * Full creative control
+    * Full creative control to the Fulminant
-    * Extralegal entities as cornerstones
+    * Most extralegal entities as cornerstones

 **Seeking discretionary funding for soft take-off.**